Nextcloud is a private cloud storage software. In this article, you will learn how to install Nextcloud server with Nginx on CentOS / RHEL 8.

 # dnf update -y

-Install MariaDB Database Server on CentOS / RHEL 8:
+Install MariaDB on CentOS 8:

 Nextcloud software requires a back-end database server to create its data repository.